Fullards Farm Food

 We were delighted to be announced winners of the Best Breakfast Category at the Huntingdonshire Food and Drink Awards in 2008 and 2010.
 Particular comment was made by the judges of the local provenance and quality of our ingredients.
 Click here for the 2008 Hunts Post article or here to see the 2010 article.
 We also hold an Enjoy England Breakfast Award.

-- Smoked Mackerel served with Homemade Horseradish Cream
+- Smoked Chicken Breast served with Green Leaves and Homemade Chutney

-- "SMOG" - Somersham Pork Sausages served with Mashed Potatoes and Onion Gravy
+- "SMOG" - Local Pork Sausages served with Mashed Potatoes and Onion Gravy

 - Salmon Steak with Sweet Chilli Dressing and Seasonal Vegetables